 So you want to run your first Sprint.
-You’ve convinced your team of the transformative power the Design Sprint will have on your business, and you’re determined to make it work.
+You’ve convinced your team of the transformative power workshops will have on your business, and you’re determined to make it work.
 You’ve read and re-read the book, checked out every single article you could find on Medium, watched alll the YouTube videos you could find.
 Yet, the idea of running a Sprint is STILL intimidating to you, despite hours of research and preparation.

 We get it, Design Sprint can seem like a whole new world of information and tactics — and it can be overwhelming.
 We get questions allll of the time on how to prepare for your very first Sprint, and we decided to answer them once and for all with this comprehensive guide.
 Read on for exact steps you need to take before, during, and after the Sprint to make it a success (handy checklists, pre-Sprint prep hacks, and pro facilitation tips included!)

 Don’t have time for the whole thing?
 We got you covered, navigate through the article with the table of contents:

 So What Is A Design Sprint?

 The Design Sprint framework is a step-by-step process for answering crucial questions through prototyping and testing ideas with consumers.
 It was originally created by Jake Knapp of Google Ventures.

 As Knapp describes in his NY Times Best-Selling book Sprint, Design Sprints are like a collection of “greatest hits” from business strategy, innovation, behavior science, design, and more.
 And it’s all packaged into a 5-day step-by-step process that any team can use.